 Income inequality is a national discussion that’s been surfacing off and on for years now, but thanks to presidential politics, it’s once again in the headlines.
 Bernie Sanders has a page of his website devoted to it.
 Hillary Clinton has given speeches on it.
 Ted Cruz has addressed it, and so has John Kasich.

-We recently published an article called “Fast-Food CEOs Paid 1,000 Times More Than Their Workers.”
-You should check it out, but the gist of the article is made clear by the headline.
-Here are a few more sentences:
+We’ve done many stories on the topic.
+One example: A couple of years ago, we published “Fast-Food CEOs Paid 1,000 Times More Than Their Workers.”
+The gist of the article is made clear by the headline, but here are a couple of sentences:

 Are you so fabulously dim, and so steeped in political correctness, as to not understand the reasons for that?

 Where’s the discussion on how much personal RISK the CEOs put into the business they started?
 Or how many 20-hour days?
 How many sleepless nights can the workers claim worrying about meeting payroll; about balancing receivables and payables; about labor issues; about regulatory and health issues; about insurance issues?
 How much negotiation with contractors; with vendors; with transporters did the workers undertake?

 I am SO tired of hearing about ONE side of the inequality equation by hacks like this, when the equation is SO stacked by the inequality crusaders as to make it laughable.

 The *beauty* of this country, and THIS system is that you are NOT denied the OPPORTUNITY to excel.
 However, and rightly so, it’s NOT going to be handed to you on a platter.
 It takes WORK, it takes invested TIME, and it takes AMBITION, and often RISK … NOT just saying “I want it.”

 If we DO ever reach a point of equal pay for unequal work/investment/time, then kiss this country’s integrity, its overall standard of living, and its freedom to excel to whatever point you’re willing to work to get there, goodbye.